IA-Asso.fr — French Associations Registry

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool updates the public profile of a claimed association, listing specific fields (description, website, email, phone, social links).
-It distinguishes from sibling tools, which are all read-only or unrelated.
+The description uses a specific verb ('Update') and identifies the resource ('public profile of YOUR claimed association'), explicitly listing the modifiable fields (description, website, email, phone, social links).
+It clearly distinguishes from sibling tools, which are primarily read-only or search functions.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.